beesober alcohol off switch coaching logo

 In short- Lots of things for the better!

-After a year without booze slowing you down, your brain is more responsive, can handle more complex tasks or quick decision making.
+After a year without booze slowing you down, your brain is more responsive and can handle more complex tasks or quick decision-making.
 You will feel more alert and generally switched on.
 Something that is numbed by alcohol.

 Unless there is permanent damage as mentioned before, then all of your major organs should be functioning at their strongest possible.
 Your body will be pulling in all of the natural goodness from the foods that you eat and you will be generally functioning as nature had intended it!